 Key Takeaway: The less processed your milk is, the easier it will be to make butter.
 Always look for non-homogenized milk with a clear cream line for the best and biggest yield.

 Here's the best part: you don't need any fancy, expensive gadgets.
-The beauty of making butter is in its simplicity, and your kitchen is likely already equipped.
+The beauty of making butter from whole milk is in its simplicity, and your kitchen is likely already equipped.

-• A Stand Mixer or Hand Mixer: If you're short on time or arm strength, the whisk attachment on a mixer will turn cream into butter in a fraction of the time.
+• A Stand Mixer or Hand Mixer: If you’re short on time or arm strength, the whisk attachment will turn cream into butter faster.
+This is great for larger batches.

-• A Fine-Mesh Strainer: You'll need this to separate the butter solids from the liquid buttermilk once the churning is done.
+• A Fine-Mesh Strainer: You will need this to cleanly separate the butter solids from the liquid buttermilk once the churning is done.

 • A Bowl of Ice Water: This is non-negotiable for "washing" the butter.
-Rinsing away the last bits of buttermilk is what gives your butter a clean flavor and a longer shelf life.
+Rinsing away residual liquid is what gives your butter a clean flavor and a long shelf life.

 This is where the real butter-making magic happens.
 The whole process hinges on one simple but critical task: getting that rich, fatty cream away from the leaner milk.
 If you don't get a clean separation, you won't have enough butterfat to churn, and you'll just end up with frothy milk.